Wondering why is your Android battery draining so fast and how you can increase the battery life on your Android phone?

 2. Adjust Screen Timeout

-This means you have to change how long your smartphone display stays on when it’s not being used.
+This means you need to change how long your smartphone display stays on when it’s not being used.

 - Go to the Settings of your Android smartphone and tap on the Display option.